ariel-behar/stylish-portfolio/README.md

 # stylish-portfolio
-A project I did to practice my photoshop skills by creating a mockup website and incorporating the design into an actual html(bootstrap based) website.

 Project Description:

-Portfolio site for a fictional web and graphic design company.
+A project I did to practice my Photoshop skills by creating a mockup website and incorporating the design into an actual html(bootstrap based) website.
+It is a fictional portfolio site for a fictional web design company.
 One pager with no actual functionalities and no other purpose apart from pure Photoshop practice and Bootstrap based recreation.

 My Role in the Project: